BenCantCode/fictional-ranking/prompts/prompt_end.md

 </article>{% endif %}
 ---

-You will now be provided with the community wiki pages for two fictional characters ({CharacterA} and {CharacterB}) in a random order.
+You will now be provided with the community wiki pages for two fictional characters ({{character_a.name}} and {{character_b.name}}) in a random order.
 You will be asked to imagine a hypothetical one-on-one duel between these two characters, so try to determine each character's most important abilities while reading.

 <article>